 Chapel of Sound

-The layered form of the building takes inspiration from the sedimentary rock formations in the surrounding mountains while asserting the human hands involved and avoiding lame mimicry of natural rocks.
-Against the backdrop of the rough and cave like space, carefully designed details that are warm to touches quietly bring comfort to the exhausted urban souls seeking a moment of escape in nature.
+The layered form of the building takes inspiration from the sedimentary rock formations of the surrounding mountains, while asserting the human hands involved and avoiding lame mimicry of natural rocks.
+Against the backdrop of the rough and cave-like space, carefully designed details that are warm to the touch quietly bring comfort to exhausted urban souls seeking a moment of escape in nature.